 European schoolchildren are increasingly having difficulty understanding written information.
 According to the latest data, it is not possible for every fourth teenager to correctly convey the content of even simple texts.

-Almost every fourth 15-year-old schoolchildren in the EU countries has problems reading and understanding even simple texts, reports the dpa news agency.
+Almost every fourth 15-year-old schoolchildren in the EU countries has problems reading and understanding even simple texts.
 These figures are provided in a recently published expert report of the European Work Program for Education and Development.